marcsingleton/marcsingleton.github.io/content/posts/hugo-crash-course.md

 - Hugo's documentation is a solid reference, but it's missing explanations that give a big picture understanding of how Hugo projects are structured and how the various pieces fit together
 - In this post, I'll try to fill that gap by highlighting the important pieces of documentation and linking them together in narrative format

-### Directory structure
+### An overview of Hugo's directory structure
-- The directory structure of a project is the first place I like to start since it's essentially a roadmap
+- The directory structure of a project is the first place I like to start since it's essentially a roadmap to the codebase
-- The documentation has a [complete description of the structure](https://gohugo.io/getting-started/directory-structure/), but below I want to focus on the most important subdirectories
+- The documentation has a [complete description of the structure](https://gohugo.io/getting-started/directory-structure/), but below I focus on the most important subdirectories

 ```
 my-site/